qifan-han/qifan-han.github.io/_pages/research.md

 <!--      <li>Co-authors: Not applicable</li>-->
       <li><span class="toggle-link" onclick="toggleAbstract('abstract3')">Abstract</span></li>
       <li id="abstract3" class="abstract">
-        Vector Autoregression (VAR) and Local Projection (LP) are two popular methods of estimating the impulse response functions (IRFs) and conducting inferences in macroeconomic studies.
-However, it remains unclear which one should be a better choice in empirical practices.
-This paper extends existing works on the comparison between Vector Autoregression and Local Projection methods, by considering inferences when the data generating processes involve repeated roots.
-I show that the autoregressive estimation of impulse response functions will converge to a special type of real-valued random variable, resulting in conservativeness of the widely-used bootstrap Efron confidence interval, even when the roots are away from the unit circle.
-This property of conservativeness becomes even more severe in the following cases: 1) when the time series is highly persistent; and 2) when the researcher is interested in impulse response functions at intermediate or long horizons.
-The theoretical results are supported by Monte Carlo simulations with different values of roots in a variety of model specifications, including AR(2), AR(3) and VAR(1).
+        Vector Autoregression (VAR) and local projection (LP) are the two main methods of estimating and conducting inferences of the impulse response functions (IRFs) in macroeconomic studies, allowing researchers to choose between them based on the subjects of interest.
+This paper extends existing works on the comparison between AR inferences and LP inferences, by considering data generating processes with repeated roots.
+Consequently, the autoregressive estimation of impulse responses will converge to a special type of real-valued random variable, and the bootstrap Efron confidence interval of lag-augmented AR will always be conservative, even if the roots are away from the unit circle.
+This problem is more severe when the time series is highly persistent and at both intermediate and long horizons.
+The results are supported by Monte Carlo simulations with different values of roots in AR(2), AR(3) and VAR(1) models.
       </li>
     </ul>
   </li>